sybrew/the-seo-framework/readme.txt

 		* When the home page is a blog, these fixes have been implemented:
 			1. The 404 title now works.
 			1. Shortlink output now works.
-			1. Various fixes across non-taxonomial archives, i.e. ones that you can't edit, have noindex set by default, and have no ID assigned:
+			1. Various fixes across non-taxonomical archives, i.e. ones that you can't edit, have noindex set by default, and have no ID assigned:
 				* These no longer share the same cache key as the home page.
 					* This fixes numerous object caching issues.
 				* These no longer use the home page Open Graph image.